Pain after breast cancer treatment

 • numbness or pins and needles.

-These symptoms happen because the nerves in the chest area or armpit are cut or injured during surgery.
-These symptoms are common, particularly after surgery to remove all the lymph nodes in the armpit.
-Symptoms usually improve with time, but in some cases they may take months or years to get better.
+These symptoms happen when the nerves in the chest area or armpit are cut or injured during surgery.
+They are common, particularly after surgery to remove all the lymph nodes in the armpit.

 Painkillers

-Describing your symptoms clearly will help your doctor to prescribe the right painkiller for you.
 Simple painkillers such as paracetamol, or anti-inflammatory drugs such as ibuprofen, can often control the pain.
-But if you have nerve pain (shooting or burning pain), you may need other types of painkillers.
+But if you have nerve pain, you may need other types of painkillers.
+Nerve pain is shooting or burning pain.

 Changes caused by radiotherapy